WolframRavenwolf/AI-Hotkeys/README.md

 🇩🇪 For German-speaking users, a localized version called `AI-Hotkeys-de.ini` is also available.
 On German Windows systems, this file will be automatically loaded when placed in your Documents folder or in the same directory as the executable.

-### Pro Setting
+### Pro Search Settings

-The `Pro` setting in the INI file controls how the app interacts with Perplexity's Pro features:
+The `Pro` setting in the INI file controls how the app interacts with Perplexity's Pro search:

 - `Pro=auto` (default): Automatically determines whether to use Pro search based on the task, helping to conserve Pro searches for non-subscribers.
 - `Pro=true`: Always uses Pro search for all queries.